fahmid111/Bibliophiles/README.md

 ## About Bibliophiles

 Bibliophiles is a book cataloging and review website.
 There are two types of users - Admin and Reader. <br /><br/>
-Admin can add, update and delete- <br />
+An Admin can add, update and delete- <br />
   <ul>
     <li>Books</li>
     <li>Authors</li>